Utilizing Effective Duration and Convexity for Option-embedded Bonds

 \[EffCon\ = \frac{\left\lbrack \left( PV_{-} + PV_{+} \right) – 2 \times PV_{0} \right\rbrack}{(\Delta Curve)^{2} \times PV_{0}}\]

 When the benchmark yield falls, non-callable bonds’ price-yield curve steepens, suggesting positive convexity.
-The curve of callable bonds flattens and even turns negative when the benchmark yield falls.
+The curve of callable bonds flattens and even turn negative when the benchmark yield falls.
 Both bond types have positive convexity at high benchmark yields.
 As yields fall, the callable bond may become negative convexity due to the embedded call option’s value.

 On the other hand, putable bonds are characterized by positive convexity.
 The embedded put option protects investors, especially during rising interest rates.
 This option lets investors sell the bond back to the issuer at par, limiting price losses.